Te Rūnanga o Ngāi Tahu guarantees that your piece is carved from genuine Ngāi Tahu Pounamu

 Size 45mm dia

-Deane Moreton learnt his craft whilst working alongside his father in the family greenstone business.
-With over 30 years experience in sourcing and handcrafting New Zealand Pounamu, Deane is now one of New Zealand's leading experts.
-Deane has workshops based in both Christchurch and the West Coast and works with some of New Zelands best carvers.
-Each piece is unique and is inspired by New Zealand's rich culture and natural beauty.
-His collections feature traditional cultural and natural elements and each design tells a story of New Zealand.
+Deane Moreton of Moko Pounamu learnt his craft whilst working alongside his father in the family greenstone business.
+With over 40 years experience in sourcing and handcrafting New Zealand Pounamu, Deane is now one of New Zealand's leading experts.
+Based in Christchurch, Deane has workshops in Christchurch on the West Coast and up and down the Motu.
+He works with some of New Zelands finest Pounamu Carvers and is proud to be a distributor of their work.

 Stone Reference:S1009765